cksystemsteaching/selfie/manuscript/state.md

 #### [jal](http://github.com/cksystemsteaching/selfie/blob/5c0fed59da834b8cce6077283c50f2054b409679/selfie.c#L5537-L5578)

 The next six instructions in the above output are all `nop` instructions.
 The next interesting instruction is the `jal 0x5F[0x17C]` instruction where `jal` stands for *jump and link*.
 This instruction sets the PC to the *absolute* address `0x17C` which is where the first instruction implementing the `main` procedure is located in memory.
+The profiler even mentions that first instruction in `calls: 1,1(100.00%)@0x17C(~11),...,...` as the most called procedure code even though it is only called once (since there is no other).
 The `jal` instruction instructs the processor to *jump* to an absolute address in memory and continue code execution there.
 The addressing mode is called *absolute addressing*.
 The actual binary encoding of the address in the instruction contains the address in words, here `0x5F`, rather than bytes, here `0x17C`.
 The address in bytes is only provided as `[0x17C]` for better readability.

 However, most importantly, before setting the PC and performing the actual jump, the `jal` instruction sets the `$ra` register which stands for *return address* to the value of the `$pc` register plus 8 bytes, which is `0x48` in the example here.
-The purpose of that is to remember or *link to* where code execution should resume when done with the code to which the machine is going to jump.
+The `$ra` register is the register with the highest index 31 among the 32 general-purpose registers.
+Its purpose is to remember or *link to* where code execution should resume when done with the code to which the machine is going to jump.
 The reason why it is 8 bytes rather than 4 bytes is because the instruction immediately following the `jal` instruction should be skipped when resuming code execution here.
 That instruction is in a so-called [delay slot](https://en.wikipedia.org/wiki/Delay_slot) which is nevertheless an artifact that we can safely ignore.
 For simplicity, starc ensures that there is always a `nop` instruction in any delay slot.

 In the above output we are not showing the instructions implementing the `main` procedure except for the very last one which is the natural counterpart to the `jal` instruction.
 Let us first focus on that instruction.